MHuant/ProjectTidyData/README.md

 # ProjectTidyData
 Project assignement for the get and cleaning data coursera class

 Thanks to the persons who will read this file.
-I tried my best I used the code book template for this file out the DSS community site, at  https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41 so thanks to Joris Schut
+I tried my best.
+I used the code book template for this file out the DSS community site, at  https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41 so thanks to Joris Schut